scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 6. You can search the transcripts by using the built in search bar.

 ##Updates
-Master - Added local storage to save the Order Total Variable.
-Added Instructions and how to use the xml tool pages.
-Fixed issue where map would not always load properly.
-Fixed an issue where the revenue would not populate.
-Added tool tips to the tool.
+Master - Added the ability to export to Excel, and to copy the contents of the table.
+Added a field to choose your own custom CSAT question by using the ID.
+Added a cookie to save the ID of the CSAT question, and a tooltip for the CSAT Question ID.

 Version 1.0 - Initial Release